DankZone/dankzone.xyz/README.md

 All help is appreciated.

-* [Open a pull request](https://github.com/DankZone/dankzone.glitch.me/pulls) on our GitHub repo
+* [Open a pull request](https://github.com/LeoDoesThings/dankzonedev.glitch.me/pulls) on our GitHub development repo
-* [Report an issue](https://github.com/DankZone/dankzone.glitch.me/issues) on our GitHub repo
+* [Report an issue](https://github.com/LeoDoesThings/dankzonedev.glitch.me/issues) on our GitHub development repo

 If you can't do either of those then you can still help us out by being active on our [Discord server](https://discordapp.com/invite/gwamp7n) and sharing info about us with random people you see.